 - Elimination of Confirmation Bias (Premortem Analysis): The Firm actively engages in discussions with market participants with opposing views to its own, including research analysts, short sellers and sector specialists.
 Through these discussions, which occur during investment due diligence and continue throughout the investment horizon, the Firm seeks to eliminate confirmation bias and ensure it has considered all sides of a debate.

 - Integrated Risk Management: Risk management is integrated into the Firm’s investment process and occurs at the position and portfolio levels.
 Risk management begins with security selection and continues throughout the investment horizon.
 Before capital deployment, the Firm analyzes quantitative and qualitative risks associated with a position and seeks to eliminate confirmation bias (as noted above).
 Throughout the investment horizon, the Firm leverages its risk frameworks to manage portfolio and position-level risks.

 - Focus on Driving Outcomes: The Firm’s experience and track record allow it to engage in meaningful dialogue with research analysts, sector specialists and management teams when it deems necessary.

 - Emphasis on Expression: The Firm analyzes various instruments during its portfolio construction process, selecting those which most effectively allow it to express its views with conviction.
 Throughout the investment horizon, the Firm will continue to dynamically manage exposures to ensure its views are expressed efficiently and its position sizing reflects conviction.

 - Data Centric Analysis: The Firm takes a rigorous and systematic approach to analyzing and understanding its decisions across all aspects of the investment process, including security selection, exposure management, position sizing and position exit.
-Through the continuous analysis of historical situations, decisions and outcomes, the Firm is able to identify drivers of alpha and make better informed decisions.
+Through the continuous analysis of historical situations, decisions and outcomes, the Firm is able to identify drivers of alpha and create frameworks for the future.